 “If I could give no stars I would.
 They like to harass vulnerable people and do not take your circumstances into account.
 They are not sympathetic at all and are do (sic) not help in any way.”Jamie Rands – https://trstp.lt/N0L2_Plw3

-How to find out more about a debt with Lantern
+How do I find out more about a debt with Lantern?

 Next up, you need to check that the debt is valid.
 You might have already paid it off, or it might be ‘statute barred’.
 Simply, this means the debt has expired – if it’s been six years since you’ve acknowledged the debt exists (either in writing or by making a payment) then it shouldn’t be enforceable by Lantern.
 This timeframe is only five years if you’re based in Scotland.